 Considering their phones as a highly valuable property, many youngsters often risk their lives or put themselves in danger by trying to overly defend or in attempts to retrieve their stolen belonging.
 Further, some victims are also willing to pay huge sums of money ranging from £1000 and above.

-To help us understand the web of phone thefts in London, let Voice of London know if you were ever a victim.
+To help us understand the web of phone thefts in London, fill out this form to let Voice of London know if you were ever a victim.

 A closer look at the crime